New season, new coefficient battles

 Season predictions: who will be in the top 50?

 As it always is, the top 50 battle will be a fascinating watch.
 Having four European spots is quite a significant deal for most of these countries.
-Its importance cannot be underestimated.
+As a result, its importance cannot be understated.
 The question is, who will join San Marino in the bottom five at season’s end?

 In order of their predicted final season ranking, this is how I see things panning out:

 With BATE being moved up to Champions League qualifying, I sense this will do the trick for Belarus.
 As they will be seeded in the Q1 draw, I can see them at least making the UECL group stage.
 In doing so, they will collect enough points to assure Belarus a top 50 finish.
 Also, Belarus is the only country in this list whose league is currently going on right now.
-That will allow the players to be more match fit throughout the summer, ultimately benefiting them.
+That means the players should be more match fit for the summer, ultimately benefiting them.

 North Macedonia also looks like they will have a rather strong campaign.
 Shkupi and Shkëndija will both be seeded in the Q1 and Q2 draws of the Conference League.
 That could set them up for a deep run in qualifying, perhaps even to the playoff round.
 As a result, I expect them to end up in the top 50 at the end of the season.